syamfarh/tp/docs/UserGuide.md

    * 2. The default size does not show time of the appointment
    * The above 2 issues can be fixed by adjusting the calendar window to be larger to show more information
    * While the calendar window is open, any changes made to clients' appointment dates and times won't be dynamically updated.
 You will need to close and reopen the calendar window to see the latest changes.
+3. Due to the versatility of email addresses, due to different requirements depending on the domain provider, it is unrealistic to check for "acceptable" email formats, so please do be careful when inputting the email parameter for your clients.
 --------------------------------------------------------------------------------------------------------------------

 ## Command summary